Debian/apt/README.md

 ---------

 APT does many things, so there is no central debug mode which could be activated.
-It uses instead various config-options to activate debug output in certain areas.
+It uses instead various configuration options to activate debug output in certain areas.
 The following describes some common scenarios and generally useful options, but is in no way exhaustive.